The Improved Global Governance for Hunger Reduction Programme

 - supporting the development and implementation of coherent policies and programmes; and

 - developing capacity at all levels.

-The four-year programme (2012-2015) is funded by the European Union (EU) and the Food and Agriculture Organization of the United Nations (FAO), and implemented by FAO in close collaboration with the International Fund for Agricultural Development (IFAD) and the United Nations World Food Programme (WFP).
+The programme (2012-2016) is funded by the European Union (EU) and the Food and Agriculture Organization of the United Nations (FAO), and implemented by FAO in close collaboration with the International Fund for Agricultural Development (IFAD) and the United Nations World Food Programme (WFP).